OWASP/API-Security/2019/en/src/0xa2-broken-authentication.md

 * API keys should not be used for user authentication, but for [client app / project authentication][5].

+## How to Detect

+**Code review** will help to identify authentication issues. **Automated tests** are useful to test the implementation against automated attacks such as brute-force and credential stuffing.

 ## References

 ### OWASP